It’s easy for CEOs, directors, designers, et al., to get buried in the day-to-day of creative agency life.

 So what can agencies – which have spent valuable time, energy and money finding, recruiting and training the right people – do to keep the magic alive and stop staff from feeling uninspired or, worse still, wandering off?

-At Straight Forward Design, we set up a Stretch Projects programme that gives everyone the opportunity to have a go at something new and see what happens.
+At Straight Forward Design, we set up a Stretch Projects programme that allows everyone to have a go at something new and see what happens.
 It doesn’t matter if it works and gets progressed or not.
 It’s just a chance to suck it and see.

 If you’re still not persuaded of the potential benefits of this approach, look at Google.
 It famously encourages staff to devote 20 per cent of their time to side projects, and it continues to be one of the most innovative companies around.